MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/resizabletextarea.md

 ## Best practices

-For more information, see [Fluent UI text field control best practices](https://developer.microsoft.com/fluentui#/controls/web/textfield).
+For more information, review the component in the Reference App or see [Fluent UI text field control best practices](https://developer.microsoft.com/fluentui#/controls/web/textfield).

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]